-- Among community-dwelling participants with low vitamin D levels (i.e., <20 or 30 ng/mL), treatment with vitamin D, with or without calcium, likely has no association with mortality; fractures; and the incidence of diabetes, cardiovascular disease, cancer, or depression compared with control. - The evidence was inconclusive for drawing conclusions about the association of vitamin D with or without calcium on falls in community-dwelling populations; findings were mixed between the two fall outcomes reported (incidence of participants with one or more falls vs. total falls) and across the individual studies reporting fall outcomes. - The evidence was insufficient to draw conclusions about the effect of vitamin D on physical functioning and infection.
+- Among community-dwelling participants with low vitamin D levels (i.e., less than 20 or 30 ng/ml), treatment with vitamin D, with or without calcium, likely has no association with mortality; fractures; and the incidence of diabetes, cardiovascular disease, cancer, or depression compared with control. - Among community-dwelling participants, treatment with vitamin D with or without calcium likely has no association with the incidence of one or more falls; however, the studies are mixed as to whether there is an association between treatment and the total number of falls. - The evidence was insufficient to draw conclusions about the effect of vitamin D on physical functioning and infection.
 Few studies reported these outcomes, findings were inconsistent and imprecise, and the studies reporting these outcomes had limitations. - Treatment effects may vary by population setting (community dwelling vs. institutionalized) for some outcomes (e.g., mortality), but outcomes were similar in studies using a 20 ng/ml versus a 30 ng/ml threshold for deficiency.
 The evidence was limited for drawing conclusions about other subpopulations.